 The fascinating Dendrogramma specimens are not bilaterally symmetrical, and are not sponges.
 They lack specialised features of the Ctenophora and Cnidaria, such as Cnidarian stinging cells.
 So what are they?
 It seems likely that either a new phylum has to be defined; or that Dendrogramma must be placed in a restored Coelenterata (a former phylum which once contained the Ctenophora and Cnidaria); or that the boundaries of Ctenophora or Cnidaria need to be extended – but without DNA, the decision is difficult.

-Further to my previous post on the Ebola outbreak, the graph above shows the total number of reported cases (data from Wikipedia) with LOESS smoothing.
 Below is an estimate of the new cases per day (calculated from the smoothed data).
-It can be seen that the disease is still accelerating, which is cause for concern.
+The acceleration of the disease appears to be continuing, which is very disturbing.
 See the WHO and CDC websites for more information.